McDaniels, Patricia interview for jobs, focus on Houston

 FOXBOROUGH, Mass.
-(AP) -- Patriots assistants Josh McDaniels and Matt Patricia say they were humbled to speak with NFL teams about head coaching vacancies over the weekend, but have turned their full attention to preparing for Saturday's playoff matchup with the Texans.
+(AP) -- Patriots assistants Josh McDaniels and Matt Patricia said they were humbled to speak with NFL teams about head coaching vacancies over the weekend, but have turned their attention to preparing for Saturday's playoff matchup with the Texans.

 New England's offensive and defensive coordinators acknowledged Monday that they had participated in interviews, but neither specified which teams they met with.